ndarville/ndarville.github.io/_posts/2013-11-10-a-bar-chart.markdown

 This isn't a screenshot, but actual HTML; check it out.

 The CSS will be the same for all the following examples, so just use the same for those.
+We multiplied the values with `10` for our widths, as we ought to have a bar chart bigger than `42` pixels.

 If you wonder where we got the values from, we got them from our `data`: